helderpinto/AzureOptimizationEngine/README.md

 1. Open Azure Cloud Shell (PowerShell)
 2. Run `git clone https://github.com/helderpinto/AzureOptimizationEngine.git azureoptimizationengine`
 3. Run `cd azureoptimizationengine`
-4. (optional) Run `Install-Module Microsoft.Graph.Authentication,Microsoft.Graph.Identity.DirectoryManagement` - this is required to grant the Global Reader role to the Automation Managed Identity in Azure AD
+4. (optional) Run `Install-Module Microsoft.Graph.Authentication,Microsoft.Graph.Identity.DirectoryManagement` - this is required to grant the Global Reader role to the Automation Managed Identity in Microsoft Entra ID
 5. Run `.\Deploy-AzureOptimizationEngine.ps1`
 6. Input your deployment options and let the deployment finish (it will take less than 5 minutes)